home-assistant/home-assistant.io/source/_components/usps.markdown

 </p>

 <p class='note warning'>
   Hass.io containers are based on Alpine Linux.
 PhanthomJS is not available for Alpine Linux.
-Therefore it is currently not possible to use this component on Hassio
+Therefore it is currently not possible to use this component on Hass.io.
 </p>

 ### PhantomJS